Feynman path integrals on compact Lie groups with bi-invariant Riemannian metrics: Introduction

-In the present paper we study the rigorous mathematical construction of representation formula \eqref{feynman} for the solution of the Schr\"odinger equation on manifolds by means of the {\it infinite dimensional oscillatory integral approach} \cite{AlBr,ELT,Ma-book}, which relies on a generalization of the definition and the main properties of classical oscillatory integrals on $\bR^n$ \cite{Hor1} to the case where the integration domain is an infinite dimensional real separable Hilbert space. {This approach succeeds in realizing the heuristic formula \eqref{feynman} in terms of a well-defined functional, by preserving at the same time Feynman's original sequential construction.
-In particular, it allows the implementation of an infinite dimensional version of the classical stationary phase method \cite{AlHK77} and the corresponding application to the study of the semiclassical asymptotic behaviour of the solution of Schr\"odinger equation \eqref{Schroedinger} in the limit where the reduced Planck constant $\hbar$ is regarded as a small parameter, thus creating a direct link between classical and quantum description.} In addition, infinite dimensional oscillatory integrals have proven to be particularly flexible in the Euclidean case, allowing to provide a rigorous mathematical definition of the heuristic Feynman formula \eqref{feynman} for a large class of potentials $V$ \cite{AlCaMa,AlMa05,Ma-book}.
+In the present paper, we study the rigorous mathematical construction of representation formula \eqref{feynman} for the solution of the Schr\"odinger equation on manifolds by means of the {\it infinite dimensional oscillatory integral approach} \cite{AlBr,ELT,Ma-book}, which relies on a generalization of the definition and the main properties of classical oscillatory integrals on $\bR^n$ \cite{Hor1} to the case where the integration domain is an infinite dimensional real separable Hilbert space.
+In the case of $M=\mathbb{R}^d$ this approach allows to define Feynman integral \eqref{feynman} in terms of a well defined continuous functional on a Banach algebra of functions on a suitable Hilbert space of paths $\gamma:[0,t]\to\mathbb{R}^d$, by preserving at the same time Feynman's original sequential construction.
+In particular, it allows the implementation of an infinite dimensional version of the classical stationary phase method \cite{AlHK77} and the corresponding application to the study of the semiclassical asymptotic behaviour of the solution of Schr\"odinger equation \eqref{Schroedinger} in the limit where the reduced Planck constant $\hbar$ is regarded as a small parameter, thus creating a direct link between classical and quantum description.
+In addition, infinite dimensional oscillatory integrals have proven to be particularly flexible in the Euclidean case, allowing to provide a rigorous mathematical definition of the heuristic Feynman formula \eqref{feynman} for a large class of potentials $V$ \cite{AlCaMa,AlMa05,Ma-book}.
+However, the generalization of this results to the case where $\mathbb{R}^d$ is replaced by a Riemannian manifold $M$ is up to now an open problem, since only very preliminary results and conjectures can be found in the literature (see Ref. \cite{ELT81} and the discussion in Section \ref{SECCONJ}).
+Indeed, in this case the construction should rely upon the {\em Cartan development map}, which on the one hand provides an elegant technique for transferring the theory from paths in $\mathbb{R}^d$ to the case of curved spaces, but on the other hand results to be rather difficult to handle, as it produces rather implicit formulae that do not allow for simple explicit computations.